Introducing the Third Annual

 Interested students should attend the following:

-Presentations in both competitions are limited to three
+3MT presentations are limited to three

 minutes.
 A single static PowerPoint slide is required.